Jerry Seinfeld Convinced Hugh Jackman To End His Run As Wolverine With ‘Logan’

 “Look, when you’re creating something, it’s very important not to run yourself dry.
 It’s not about finishing ‘on top’ necessarily, but making sure that you, creatively, still have something left, which propels you into whatever’s next.”
 After sleeping on that sage advice from Jerry Seinfeld, Jackman says he woke up knowing exactly how he wanted things to end for him as Wolverine.
 The idea for the movie Logan was born, and Jackman was prepared to give his final performance as the rugged loner with adamantium claws and super self-healing powers.

 As reported by The Verge, Patrick Stewart will also make his final X-Men appearance in Logan.
-Stewart was the original Charles Xavier in the first X-Men film, and has appeared in five other films from the franchise since that time.
+Stewart was the original Charles Xavier in the first X-Men film and has appeared in five other films from the franchise since that time.
 In more recent films, including X-Men: First Class and X-Men: Apocalypse, Professor X was played by James McAvoy.
 Like Jackman, Stewart thought Logan would be a great ending for his character.

 I realized there will never be a better, a more perfect, a more sensitive, emotional, and beautiful way of saying “au revoir” to Charles Xavier than this movie.

 But as Jackman and Stewart make their way out of the franchise, Dafne Keen is introduced as Laura Kinney, otherwise known as X-23.
 Aside from her recurring role in BBC’s The Refugees, the Spanish-born pre-teen has virtually no acting credit to her name.
-However, if Logan does as well as critics seem to think it will, it wouldn’t be surprising to find out that Keen will essentially replace Jackman as the new “Wolverine” in future X-Men movies.
+However, if Logan does as well as critics seem to think it will, it wouldn’t be surprising to find out that Keen will essentially replace Jackman as the new Wolverine in future X-Men movies.

 [Featured Image by Gary Gershoff/Getty Images for Baby Buggy]